-Notes: "N/A" indicates not applicable.
+Note: "N/A" indicates not applicable.

 Management and legal counsel have determined that it is "probable" that some legal actions, litigation, tort claims, and environmental and disposal contingencies will result in a loss to the government and the loss amounts are reasonably measurable.
-The estimated liabilities for "probable" cases against the government are \$40.1 billion and \$38.4 billion as of September 30, 2020, and 2019, respectively, and are included in "Other Liabilities" on the Balance Sheet.
+The estimated liabilities for "probable" cases against the government are \$39.7 billion and \$40.1 billion as of September 30, 2021, and 2020, respectively, and are included in "Other Liabilities" on the Balance Sheet.
 For example, the U.S. Supreme Court 2012 decision in Salazar v.
 Ramah Navajo Chapter, and subsequent cases related to contract support costs have resulted in increased claims against the Indian Health Service, which is a component within HHS.
 As a result of this decision, many tribes have filed claims.
 Some claims have been paid and others have been asserted but not yet settled.
 It is expected that some tribes will file additional claims for prior years.
-The estimated amount recorded for contract support costs is \$5.5 billion in FY 2020 and \$5.2 billion in FY 2019.
+The estimated amount recorded for contract support costs is \$5.8 billion in FY 2021 and \$5.5 billion in FY 2020.

 There are also administrative claims and legal actions pending where adverse decisions are considered by management and legal counsel as "reasonably possible" with an estimate of potential loss or a range of potential loss.
-The estimated potential losses reported for such claims and actions range from \$9.7 billion to \$33.9 billion as of September 30, 2020, and from \$6.7 billion to \$29.2 billion as of September 30, 2019.
-For example, Treasury is party to a number of legal cases filed in the U.S. Court of Federal Claims alleging that the U.S. government violated statutory and regulatory mandates to make proper payments to plaintiffs under ARRA, Section 1603, for having placed certain energy properties into service.
-Treasury has determined there is a reasonably possible likelihood of an unfavorable outcome in some of the cases totaling approximately \$460 million as of September 30, 2020 and 2019.
+The estimated potential losses reported for such claims and actions range from \$25.9 billion to \$52.0 billion as of September 30, 2021, and from \$9.7 billion to \$33.9 billion as of September 30, 2020.
+The estimated lower and upper range of potential loss for reasonably possible claims and actions increased by \$16.2 billion and \$18.1 billion, respectively, from FY 2020 to FY 2021.
+The increase is primarily due to new legal cases, along with the net change between legal cases with a change in the likelihood of loss, the amount of potential loss, and legal cases that are no longer pending.

-In accordance with the NWPA, DOE entered into more than 68 standard contracts with utilities in which, in return for payment of fees into the Nuclear Waste Fund, DOE agreed to begin disposal of SNF by January 31, 1998.
+In accordance with the NWPA, DOE entered into more than 69 standard contracts with utilities in which, in return for payment of fees into the Nuclear Waste Fund, DOE agreed to begin disposal of SNF by January 31, 1998.
 Because DOE has no facility available to receive SNF under the NWPA, it has been unable to begin disposal of the utilities' SNF as required by the contracts.
-Therefore, DOE is subject to significant SNF litigation claiming damages for partial breach of contract as a result of this delay.
-Based on settlement estimates, the total liability estimate as of September 30, 2020 is \$39.2 billion.
-After deducting the cumulative amount paid of \$8.6 billion as of September 30, 2020 under settlements, and as a result of final judgments, the remaining liability is estimated to be approximately \$30.6 billion, compared to approximately \$28.5 billion as of September 30, 2019.
+Significant litigation claiming damages for partial breach of contract has ensued as a result of this delay.
+Based on settlement estimates, the total liability estimate as of September 30, 2021 is \$39.9 billion.
+After deducting the cumulative amount paid of \$9.0 billion as of September 30, 2021 under settlements, and as a result of final judgments, the remaining liability is estimated to be approximately \$30.9 billion, compared to approximately \$30.6 billion as of September 30, 2020.